 Document Management System Trends

 With the growth in the use of mobile devices and the increasing number of remote employees entering the workforce, many DMS providers have begun to drive their focus towards mobile accessibility.
-Gone are the days in which workers are confined to on-premise document management, as Cloud DMS is a more secure option than ever before.
+Gone are the days in which workers are confined to on-premise document management, as cloud document management software is a more secure option than ever before.

 Engine-Box (the Cloud version of eQuorum’s ImageSite DMS) utilizes commercial-grade security provided by AWS (Amazon Web Services) – one of the world’s most comprehensive and broadly adopted cloud platforms.
 Contrary to many misconceptions, files located in AWS’ cloud servers are virtually impenetrable, making it the perfect place for organizations handling confidential intellectual property (IP).